 If you have answered ‘yes’ to any of these statements you and your family may be at risk of lead paint poisoning.

 Click here for more information.

 The following is a brief description of each program and the requirements for each.

 Lead Hazard Reduction Demonstration Grant: The LHRD funding will be used for the identification of lead hazards in 275 units and lead hazard control activities in 240 of those units occupied by children who have been lead poisoned or are at-risk of becoming lead poisoned.
 A full lead inspection and risk assessment must be conducted for each unit.
 All Lead hazard control work must be performed by a licensed lead abatement contractor.
-This funding will target six cities in Indiana: East Chicago, Evansville, Fort Wayne, Gary, Indianapolis, and South Bend.
+This funding targets six cities in Indiana: East Chicago, Evansville, Fort Wayne, Gary, Indianapolis, and South Bend.